foldedtoad/ota-dfu-python/README.md

 The "gen_dat" Utility -
 The gen_dat utility will read your build method's hex file and produce a dat file.
 The utility is written the C-language, but should be easy to rebuild: just follow the directions at the top of the source file.
 Ideally, you would incorporate the gen_dat utility into your build system so that your build method will generate the dat file for each build.

 Below is a snippet showing how you might use the gen_dat utility in a makefile.
 The "application.mk" file shows a more complete example.
 This makefile example shows how the gen_dat and zip files are integrated into the build process.
+It is an example, and you must customize it to your requirements.

     GENZIP   := zip
     GENDAT   := ./gen_dat